JackS9/wqbase/README.md

 Go to localhost:8000 and confirm that the Django server is running.

-To populate the Stations and Results tables in the database with sampe data, log in to Adminer at localhost:8080 the following credententials:
+To populate the Stations and Results tables in the database with sampe data, log in to Adminer at localhost:8080 using the following credententials:

     System:  MySQL
     Server:  db